HALFpipe/HALFpipe/README.rst

 It uses `fmriprep <https://fmriprep.readthedocs.io/>`_ for preprocessing, and `FSL <http://fsl.fmrib.ox.ac.uk/>`_ for statistics.

-You can install it by running
+You can install it by running:

 ::

   docker pull mindandbrain/pipeline

-It should be run from the terminal with the following command
+Then, it can be run from the terminal with the following command:

 ::

   docker run -it -v /:/ext mindandbrain/pipeline

-Unpacking this command, docker run tells the docker engine to start the container, -it means that the container can get input/output from the terminal, and -v /:/ext tells the docker engine to make your file system / available to the container at the path /ext.
+Unpacking this command, docker run tells the docker engine to start the container, ``-it`` means that the container can get input/output from the terminal, and ``-v /:/ext`` tells the docker engine to make your file system ``/`` available to the container at the path ``/ext``.
 This is necessary so that image data on your computer can be accessed.

 Shortly after starting the container, the command line interface appears.